 On Thursday, August 13th, Jessica Wilcox, Coordinator for New Hampshire’s (NH) Granite State Clean Cities Coalition (GSCCC), donned a mask and headed to Manchester Transit Authority (MTA) for a very special celebration: A Press Event to celebrate MTA’s latest alternative fuel project.
 Here’s what she had to say about the experience:

-It was a bright August day, the heat rising in waves off the pavement, as I arrived and was greeted by MTA’s amazing team: Karen Holden, a GSCCC advisory board member and assistant director to school operations, Mike Whitten, executive director and Ryan RenauldSmith, assistant director.
+It was a bright August day, the heat rising in waves off the pavement, as I arrived and was greeted by Manchester Transit Authority’s amazing team: Karen Holden, a GSCCC advisory board member and assistant director to school operations, Mike Whitten, executive director and Ryan RenauldSmith, assistant director.

 The anticipation was palpable as press, project partners and attendees gathered to hear more about MTA’s procurement of 14 new propane-fueled school buses and the installation of a propane fueling station.
 The importance of this project was underscored by the attendance of NH Governor Chris Sununu and Manchester Mayor Joyce Craig.
 I was pleased to be part of the agenda, joining these officials to celebrate MTA’s recent commitment to powering their school buses with clean propane autogas.